ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 4. What is the system architecture and required infrastructure?
    1. a data pipeline to refresh the input data regularly,
    2. a Machine Learning pipeline to regularly iterate the model by using the latest input data,
-   3. a event schedule module to manage the system communication and collaboration,
+   3. an event schedule module to manage the system communication and collaboration,
    4. a website to show the projected results and accessible in real-time.
 5. Any other questions?
 Such as,
    1. is the data generally available and easy to access,